DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 \paragraph{Inference configuration.} For \textbf{DMPO-DPRM} decoding we use its aligned inference rule: \texttt{fast\_dllm} with \texttt{pd\_cache\_prefix}, \texttt{remasking=dprm\_soft\_bon}, block length $32$, temperature $0.2$, and the checkpoint-local \texttt{dprm\_estimator.json}.
 In the reported evaluation scripts, the host decoder keeps the native Fast-dLLM transfer schedule inside each block, so \(m_t\) is produced by uniform token transfer over the local denoising steps; with generation length $256$, block length $32$, and $128$ denoising steps, this becomes \(16\) local steps per block and an initial budget of \(2\) tokens per step.
 The loaded estimator is used with the force-full gate so that the decode-side DPRM guidance is fully active.
 The other three models are decoded with the standard low-confidence remasking rule.
-We intentionally keep this asymmetry because our claim is precisely that reveal-order alignment should hold across training and inference.
+Consequently, the strongest DMPO row is best interpreted as an end-to-end DPRM ordering pipeline rather than a clean ablation that separately identifies train-time and decode-time DPRM.

-\paragraph{Fairness of the comparison.} For each task, DPRM-DMPO is matched against the corresponding Progressive DMPO baseline rather than against DMPO-random.
-Thus, the comparison isolates the effect of the reveal-order policy under an otherwise fixed progressive post-training setup.
+\paragraph{Fairness of the comparison.} For each task, DPRM-DMPO is matched against the corresponding confidence-only Progressive DMPO variant rather than against DMPO-random.
+Thus, the comparison isolates a reward-tilted ordering-pipeline change under an otherwise fixed progressive post-training setup, while decode-matched controls remain a separate ablation target.

 On GSM8K, we keep the same $5{,}000$ training steps, learning rate $1\times 10^{-6}$, number of generations $8$, replay reuse length $8$, per-device batch size $4$, generation batch size $4$, phase count $K=8$, threshold $\tau=0.9$, diffusion steps $128$, and temperature $0.2$.
 DMPO-DPRM uses $16$ confidence bins, \((T_{\mathrm{warm}},T_{\mathrm{switch}},N_{\mathrm{ready}})=(500,2000,128)\), and sampled shortlist \(N_t=\min\{32,\max(8,4m_t)\}\), while the reveal budget is always the host progressive budget \(m_t=\lceil M_t/P_t\rceil\).